 - B.A.
 University of Notre Dame

-Thomas J. Ward serves as President of Unification Theological Seminary and Professor of Peace and Development Studies.
-Prior to his current role, he served for eighteen years as Dean of the University of Bridgeport's College of Public and International Affairs where he taught graduate courses on Culture and Development, Peace and Conflict Studies, and Political and Economic Integration.
+Thomas J. Ward serves as Provost and Professor of Peace and Development Studies at Unification Theological Seminary.
+Immediately prior to his current role, he served for three years as the President of UTS, and previously eighteen years as Dean of the University of Bridgeport's College of Public and International Affairs where he taught graduate courses on Culture and Development, Peace and Conflict Studies, and Political and Economic Integration.

 - D.Min.
 Drew University, Madison, NJ

 - B.A.
 Secondary English Education, Xavier University , New Orleans.